WoNoMute/wonomute.github.io/_posts/2021-04-12-MCT-concertpromo-2021.md

 ### Vitamin Music.

 Are you tired of working from home and the constant Zoom-meetings?
 Why not to take a musical break with us on 26th April at 11.00 (GMT +1)?
+It is a telematic concert between two locations in Norway.

 Listening to music can have a lot of benefit to our bodies.
 It’s not a magic cure, and it doesn’t give your immune system an immediate boost.
 However, research shows that music can boost our immune systems.
 Many researchers argue that your favourite tunes could actually be more effective than popping gummy vitamins in the long run, precisely because music induces relaxation!
-We can't guarantee that we are playing your favourite music, but we want to bring you to the space. :)
+We can't guarantee that we are playing your favourite songs, but we want to bring you to the space. :)

 ### MCT:

 We are a team of 11 people from diverse background.
 We play music together in the space, it is because we think it is one of the future possibilities.
-We are a team of geeks and nerds who are passionate about music.
+We are located in two locations and 400km apart from each other.